Community Colleges Nationwide Recognized for Outstanding Community Service

 Norwalk Community College Provides Assistance in Various Ways

 Norwalk Community College is one of just two Connecticut schools to be included on the honor roll this year.
-Norwalk was recognized for its diverse contributions to the area, including tax preparation services, tutoring services and disaster relief projects.
-Volunteers from the school have also worked at shelters, food pantries Habitat for Humanity, according to a press release at the Norwalk website.
+Norwalk was recognized for its diverse contributions to the area, including tax preparation services, tutoring services, and disaster relief projects.
+Volunteers from the school have also worked at shelters, food pantries, and Habitat for Humanity, according to a press release at the Norwalk website.

 Community service is going strong at institutions of higher education across the country.
 The annual honor role is just one way to show those schools that their commitment and hard work do not go unnoticed by the communities they serve.